gambitran/fastapi-golinks/readme.md

 Run `fastapi dev`

+## Deploy

+docker-compose.yaml in deploy for local testing.
+It will load some initial basic records from init/init.sql.

 ## TODO

 - Turn Dockerfile into multistage build to reduce image size
 - Implement poetry for dev dependencies
+- Implement authz